 Can You Claim Utility Bills in Bankruptcy?

 Overdue utility bills and bankruptcy options when in financial distress and during the Bankruptcy process can be challenging experiences, but declaring yourself bankrupt will release you from most of the debts you owe to multiple creditors.
 Once you file for bankruptcy, all your creditors receive notice of stay against any debt collection activities.
 This means they cannot contact you further regarding your debt and they must deal with your bankruptcy trustee.
 When declaring bankruptcy, you might wonder, Does bankruptcy clear all debts?
 You can read more about this in another article on our site.

-Any delinquent utility bills you might have are considered as your debt and should be added to the list when you are filing for bankruptcy.
-Since this debt is dischargeable, the company can terminate your service due to an unpaid bill.
-If you have an old utility account, bankruptcy will terminate the debt from the former residence.
+Any delinquent utility bills should be considered, as your debt must be added to the list when you are filing for bankruptcy.
+Since this debt is dischargeable, the utility company can terminate your service due to an unpaid bill.
+For example, if you have an old utility account from the former residence, then bankruptcy will remove the debt.

-- First of all, make sure the outstanding utility bills have been listed as debts in your bankruptcy.
-When you are filing for bankruptcy, you have to list all of your delinquent accounts, including the ones you might not think of as debts and the accounts you intend to keep paying, as the utility bills.
+- First, ensure the outstanding utility bills have been listed as debts in your bankruptcy.
+When filing for bankruptcy, you must list all your delinquent accounts, including the ones you might not think of as debts and the accounts you intend to keep paying, such as utility bills.

 - The “automatic stay utilities” will be activated immediately when your bankruptcy is accepted in court.
-Aside from certain exceptions, this automatic stay prevents the creditors from making further debt collection efforts on all the listed delinquent accounts on your bankruptcy, including the utility bills.
+Aside from certain exceptions, this automatic stay prevents the creditors from making further debt collection efforts on all the listed delinquent accounts in your bankruptcy, including the utility bills.

-As mentioned above, the same applies to business bankruptcy.
-Once the bankruptcy has been filed and approved, the utility companies can shut off the services if the bills are unpaid.
+In a business insolvency or company liquidation, once the documents have been filed and approved, the utility companies can shut off the services if the bills are unpaid.

-Utility bills come under the unsecured debts, which are the debts that aren’t tied to a specific asset or property.
+Utility bills come under unsecured debts, which are debts that aren’t tied to a specific asset or property.
 Bankruptcy or personal insolvency covers almost all of the unsecured debts, including:

 - Phone, electricity, gas, water, and internet bills